Stefan Oakes: Wycombe Wanderers

-Oakes spent three seasons with Wycombe, making a total of 96 appearances in League Two and scoring five goals, before moving to Lincoln City.
+Oakes spent three seasons with Wycombe, making a total of 96 appearances in League Two and scoring five goals.

 Lincoln City

 On 9 June 2008, Oakes agreed to join Lincoln City on a two-year contract, after declining a new contract offer at Wycombe Wanderers.

 On 29 May 2009, following the signing of Richard Butcher, Oakes was told that he was free to leave Lincoln City by Imps' boss Peter Jackson.
 He departed Sincil Bank on 30 March 2010 after agreeing to cancel his contract with the club.

 Tamworth

 Following his release from Lincoln City, Oakes undertook pre-season trials with both Mansfield Town and Halesowen Town before signing for Conference National side Tamworth on 11 August 2010.

 Move to F.C.
 New York

-On 20 December 2010, it was announced that Oakes was leaving Tamworth to pursue a playing and coaching career in the United States at New York based club, F.C.
+On 20 December 2010, it was announced that Oakes was leaving Tamworth to pursue a playing and coaching career in the United States at F.C.
 New York.